Japanese rubyfish: Taxonomy

 The Japanese rubyfish was first formally described as Emmelichthys schlegelii by the Scottish naval surgeon, naturalist and Arctic explorer Sir John Richardson with its type locality given as Nagasaki.
-Richardson based his description on an illustration of a fish in part7-9 of their volume on Pisces of the Fauna Japonica by Coenraad Jacob Temminck and Hermann Schlegel which they called called Erythrichthys but did not give a specific name to, Richardson named it in Schlegel's honour.
+Richardson based his description on an illustration of a fish in part7-9 of their volume on Pisces of the Fauna Japonica by Coenraad Jacob Temminck and Hermann Schlegel which they called Erythrichthys but did not give a specific name to, Richardson named it in Schlegel's honour.
 In 1859 Albert Günther also gave the name Erythrichthys schlegelii to the illustration by Temminck and Schlegel with its type locality as the Sea of Japan, without citing Richardson, 1846, in his Catalogue of the fishes in the British Museum.
 In 1919 David Starr Jordan replaced the generic name Erythrichthys with Erythrocles as Erythrichthys was preoccupied by Erythrichthys Bonaparte, 1831.
 This species is the type species of the genus Erythrocles.
 The genus Erythrocles is classified in the family Emmelichtyidae in the order Acanthuriformes.

 Description

 The Japanese rubyfish has an oblong body that has a depth of one-fifth to one-third of its standard length and which is less than the length of the head.
 The dorsal fin is incised to its base immediately before the last dorsal fin spine.
 The first dorsal fin contains 10 spines with the second dorsal fin having a single spine and between 10 and 12 soft rays.
 The anal fin has 3 spines and 9 or 10 soft rays.
 The caudal peduncle has a low, fleshy ridge on each side.
 The front of the lower jaw typically has a row of tiny teeth.
-They are bluish grey on the upper body, silvery white with pinkish hue ventrallu with reddish orange caudal and pectoral fins.
+They are bluish grey on the upper body, silvery white with pinkish hue ventrally with reddish orange caudal and pectoral fins.
 This species has reached a maximum published total length of 72 cm.